Cannabis & Hemp Mixes

 The First Way.
 Our Mile High Mix which contains all the organic stuff listed above.
 With this method, the soil is full of everything a growing plant needs for the entire season.
 That said, teas and nutrient rich mulches applied from time to time (especially pre-flower) are always a good idea.
 They make you feel like you are doing everything you can for your girls going into flower.
 I believe that this is what God had in mind when he created the plant kingdom.
 This plan has been working amazingly well for about 10,000 years.
 All you do is add water with teas/mulches (optional).
 Main point, the nutrient rich soil feeds the plants.

 The Second Way is to buy the “Base Mix” of your choice with no nutes in it and put your plants on a feeding program.
 We prefer the natural way, but that said, numerous folks on various feeding programs also get very good results.
 Sometimes due to different situations it might make more sense.
-This method (with its numerous feedings) generally cost as much or more money than “Mile High” Mix and for sure more labor.
+This method (with its numerous feedings) generally cost more money than “Mile High” Mix and for sure more labor.
 Main point in this method, the fertilizer feeds the plants.

 In the Cannabis Soils business, there have been fads and gimmicks which come and go every year.
 One year you are a moron if you don’t use this or that and the next year you never hear a word about it.
 Why?
 Because it’s another year and now another new fad (gimmick).
 A few of these items do some good, most just help you drain your bank account.
 Stick with the time proven basics and your results will be great, simple and very cost effective.

 One truly great product is Mychorrhiza specifically (Glamus Intraradices) now known as (Rhizophagus Irregularis) – that’s a mouthful!
 This Mychorrhiza forms a symbiotic relationship with the Cannabis roots.
 The root expands its size due to the Mychorrhizal hyphae which makes the root system larger.
 The hyphae “give” to the plant Phosphours and other things good for the plant.
 The hyphae in turn gets some carbohydrates from the plant.
 Too much Phos. in the soil early in the plants life can retard this hyphae growth.
 It’s kinda complicated but it works and especially when inoculated directly on the plant’s roots.
 Much more can be said on this.
 Read up on it.
 In general, keep it simple and grow organic as it’s more forgiving and the way nature in the forest does it (ie. Soils feed the plant’s roots).
-Good luck!
+Good Luck and God Bless!